 I loved their wine dispenser.
 Each bottle had a description in front of it so you could read a little about the wines before choosing what you wanted to try:

-The tastings are used to advertise Alentejo wineries and their products.
+The tastings are designed to advertise Alentejo wineries and their products.
 You can also purchase wines here or inquire about winery tours.
 The room also acts as an interactive exhibit.

 There are numerous display signs describing the varieties of grapes that grow in the region.